-The completed circuit can be accomodated in an aluminum minibox.
-Mounted externally on the minibox should be: 2 aluminum coaxial cable sockets (one of which must be floated, i.e., insulated from the minibox itself), a plug for the headset jack, a volume control (R15), a plug for the cable that leads to the batteries, and (if desired) a variable tuning capacitor (C1).
-The circuit diagram does not incorporate an on-off switch necessitating that the battery be mechanically disconnected when the unit is not in use.
+The completed circuit can be accommodated in an aluminum minibox.
+Mounted externally on the minibox should be: two aluminum coaxial cable sockets (one of which must be floated, that is, insulated from the minibox itself), a plug for the headset jack, a volume control (R15), a plug for the cable that leads to the batteries, and (if desired) a variable tuning capacitor (C1).
+The circuit diagram does not incorporate an on-off switch, so the battery must be mechanically disconnected when the unit is not in use.
 There is, of course, nothing that precludes the builder from installing such a switch if it is found to be more convenient.